runit-malik/heatwave-orders-hol/oac-visualization/oac-visualization.md

     - Specify the hostname of heatwave-db
     - Use the FQDN information you save in Step 3
     - Port: 3306
-    - Database Name: **insert db name**
+    - Database Name: mysql_customer_orders
-    - Be sure to use the Heatwave db user name and password
+    - Be sure to use the Heatwave DB username and password

     Hit the "Save" button to fisnish creating the connection.
     ![config add connection mysql](./images/config-add-connection-mysql.png " config add connection mysql")